Vxon

-VXON (read as vision; stylized in all caps) is a Filipino boy band formed by Cornerstone Entertainment.
+Vxon (read as vision; stylized in all caps) is a Filipino boy band formed by Cornerstone Entertainment.
 The group is composed of five members: C13, Sam, Franz, Vince, and Patrick.
 Dubbed as the "Monsters of P-pop" by the public and various media, they made their official debut upon the release of their single "The Beast" on January 7, 2022.
+In the same year, the group performed at the inaugural PPOPCON and released several singles, including "Fiyaah", which reached the top of iTunes charts in the United Arab Emirates and the Philippines.

 History

 Pre-debut

 In the latter part of December 2021, Cornerstone Entertainment announced their first boy group under their management consisting of C13, Sam, Franz, Vince, and Patrick.
 The group's lineup included members with prior experience in the entertainment industry.
 C13 previously appeared on the South Korean reality competition program Under Nineteen using his original name, Christian, and made his solo debut in 2021.
 Sam made his acting debut in 2019's Starla and appeared in several TV series, including Oh, Mando! and Wheel of Love: Weekend to Remember.
 Franz joined the first season of The Voice Kids.
 Vince and Patrick were both regulars in local performance competitions.